 Your leading job prospects are with city, county and state crime labs.
 Federal law enforcement agencies are the next largest employer of forensic scientists.
 You could also become an independent consultant or consider seeking positions with coroners' offices or medical labs.

-The U.S. Bureau of Labor Statistics (BLS) reported that forensic science technicians held 12,440 jobs in May 2012 (www.bls.gov).
-Employment was projected to increase 19% from 2010-2020, reflecting law enforcement's increased reliance on DNA testing to solve crimes.
-The median salary of a forensic science technician in May 2012 was $52,840.
+The U.S. Bureau of Labor Statistics (BLS) reported that forensic science technicians held 12,900 jobs in May 2012 (www.bls.gov).
+Employment was projected to increase 6% from 2012-2022, which is slower than average for all occupations.
+This is due to improvements in the technology that is used to examine forensic evidence.
+The median salary of a forensic science technician in May 2013 was $54,360.

 Step 5: Consider Certification

 You have multiple options if you want a professional credential.
 The American College of Forensic Examiners International offers the Registered Investigator (RI) credential (www.acfei.com).
 To qualify to take the exam, you must be 21 years of age and have a bachelor's degree, two years of work experience and no criminal record.
 The RI exam will test your knowledge of crime scene processing, interrogation methods, evidence handling and types of investigations.

 The American Board of Criminalistics (ABC) offers two levels of certification for forensic professionals: the Diplomate of ABC (D-ABC) and Fellow of ABC (F-ABC).
 To earn the D-ABC credential, you'll need a bachelor's degree in a natural science, two years of lab experience and passing scores on a forensic specialty exam (www.criminalistics.com).
 To earn the F-ABC credential, you'll need two years of experience in a forensics specialty and passing scores on both a specialty and proficiency exam.
 Specialty exam areas for both certifications include trace evidence analysis, drug analysis, molecular biology and fire debris analysis.